Josh Osho: Music career

 On 1 July 2012, Osho joined Tom Jones on stage at his Hammersmith Apollo gig to perform a surprise duet.
 On 13 July, Osho supported Jessie J at her Warwick Castle gig.
 Through summer 2012, Osho played a handful of headline gigs around London before beginning a festival tour including T4 on the Beach, Wireless Festival, T in the Park and V Festival.
 On 3 September 2012, Osho released an extended play entitled "The John Doe EP".
 The seven previously unreleased tracks were made available for free, via Soulculture.
-Later that week, he joined The Script for four dates of their UK Tour, including a night London at O2 Shepherd's Bush Empire on 12 September.
-On 21 September, Osho appeared on the programme 'BBC Four Sessions with Sir Tom Jones', performing a cover the song "Black, Brown & White" by Big Bill Broonzy with Jones and his band.
+Later that week, he joined The Script for four dates of their UK Tour, including a night in London at the O2 Shepherd's Bush Empire on 12 September.
+On 21 September, Osho appeared on the programme 'BBC Four Sessions with Sir Tom Jones', performing a cover the song "Black, Brown & White" originally recorded by Big Bill Broonzy, with Jones and his band.
 In mid-November 2012, Osho toured with Gabrielle Aplin across England and Wales.

 In October 2012 The Independent labelled him as "one to watch".

 On 13 January 2013, Osho's third single "Imperfections" was added to the BBC Radio 2 A Playlist, peaking at number 40 on the UK Airplay Chart.
-Osho is set to direct the music video for the song.
-On 18 February, Osho premiered the music video for "Even in War" from his most recent release "The John Doe EP".
+On 18 February, Osho premiered the music video for "Even in War" from "The John Doe EP".
 As of March 2013, Osho had been dropped by Island Records.
 On 7 March, Osho played his first gig of 2013, supporting Ne-Yo at Under the Bridge in London.
-He is currently planning a second album and headline tour.